Good tools, different jobs.

 - Provider-agnostic — one canonical message shape across 10 providers; cross-provider handoff carries the history.

-- Built on the six libraries — drop down to
+- Built on the seven libraries — drop down to

 Need a complex graph?
 Keep LangGraph / CrewAI / the Agents SDK for orchestration and put the Cendor libraries beneath them with instrument() — or start with cendor-sdk when you want a governed agent out of the box.

 How we compare.
-Comparisons dated July 2026 and written from public docs.
-If we got something wrong about your tool, open an issue — we'll fix it.
+Comparisons dated July 2026 and written from each tool's public docs (re-checked this release).
+If we got something wrong about your tool, open an issue (opens in a new tab) — we'll fix it.

 The layer beneath, whatever sits above.

-read the docs → · meet the six libraries → · every comparison above composes with the benchmarks
+read the docs → · meet the seven libraries → · every comparison above composes with the benchmarks